ryancraker/ryancraker/README.md

 ## Howdy 🤠

-I'm a web and software developer currently based out of the Treasure Valley
+I'm a web and software developer currently based out of the Treasure Valley.
+I've spent most of my working carrer in various training positions outside of the tech industry, helping develop new talent and refining training methods & documentation.

+## Skills:

+- Frontend Development (HTML/CSS, Vue)
+- Database Management (MongoDB and SQL databases)
+- Developing and Incoporating RESTful APIs

-### Programming Languages  I have used:
+### Programming Languages:

 - Javascript
 - C#

+###
 <!--
 **ryancraker/ryancraker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.